You have the right to choose where you have your NHS treatment.

-This procedure uses a long, thin, flexible tube with a light source and a video camera at one end to analyse and diagnose conditions of the area where the nose and throat connect.
+This procedure uses a long, thin, flexible tube with a light source to analyse and diagnose conditions of the area where the nose and throat connect.

 This procedure treats infections in the sinus cavities between the eyes and along the sides of the nose.
 Surgical tools are used that enter the body through the nose and any infected tissue or bone is removed.

 A procedure that enables examination, under general anaesthetic, of the larynx or voice box.
-Voice, swallowing or breathing problems may lead to this procedure being necessary.
+It is commonly used to diagnose problems with the voice, swallowing or breathing.

 A minor version, often used on children, of functional endoscopic sinus surgery (FESS) which is used to treat severe problems with the sinuses.
 The surgery is all done inside the nose while the patient is under general anaesthetic.

-An investigative technique where a flexible telescope is used to look inside the spaces in the body.
-It looks into the nasal space to analyse from above how the palate is working during speech and swallowing.
+An investigative technique where a flexible endoscope is used to look inside the nasal space and also to analyse from above how the palate is working during speech and swallowing.

-This procedure is used on patients with acute frontal sinusitis.
+This procedure is used on patients with acute or chronic infection of the frontal sinusitis.
 It can prevent life-threatening complications when the infection is unresponsive to maximal medical treatment.